A least-squares space-time approach for parabolic equations: Introduction.

-\section{Introduction}
+We propose a least squares formulation for abstract parabolic equations in the natural $L^2(0,T;V^\star)\times H$ norm which only relies on natural regularity assumptions on the data of the problem.
+The resulting bilinear form then is symmetric, coercive and continuous.
+We provide two space-time Galerkin frameworks for the numerical approximation.
+The first one uses a conformal discretization of the underlying bilinear system and relies on the fact that the $V^*-$norm of basis functions can be evaluated exactly.
+The second approach is nonconforming an replaces the evaluation of the $V^*-$norm by a discrete pendant.
+We prove convergence for both approaches and illustrate our analytical findings by selected numerical experiments.

-This research note is motivated by the {\it First Order System Least Squares (FOSLS)} approach for the numerical treatment of the heat equation in a holistic space-time framework, which Führer and Karkulik propose in \cite{FuehrerKarkulik-SpaceTimeparabolic}.
-In their approach the elliptic part of the PDE is formulated in the mixed form.
-This for data in $L^2(0,T;H)$ gives rise to a least-squares formulation whose associated bilinear form is coercive.
-In this context $(V,H,V^*)$ forms a Gelfand triple with $L^2(0,T;X)$ denoting the Bochner space of measurable and square integrable abstract functions with values in some Banach space $X$.
+\section{Introduction.}

-\paragraph{Contribution.} Here we propose a least-squares formulation in the natural $L^2(0,T;V^*)\times H$ norm which avoids regularity assumptions on the data of the problem.
-For the abstract heat equation the resulting bilinear form then is symmetric, continuous, and coercive (Lemma~\ref{lem:b-coercive}).
-This among other things paves the ground for classical space-time a priori and a posteriori Galerkin frameworks for the numerical approximation of the solution of the abstract heat equation.
-Moreover, the approach is applicable in e.g. optimal control problems with (parametrized) parabolic equations, and for certification of reduced basis methods with parabolic equations.\\
+Least squares formulations of partial differential equations (PDEs) have been receiving more attention for some time now.
+In the context of the numerical treatment of the heat equation within a holistic space-time framework, the least squares approach for data in $L^2(0,T;L^2(\Omega))\times L^2(\Omega)$ is introduced in \cite{FuehrerKarkulik-SpaceTimeparabolic} by formulating the elliptic part in a mixed form.
+This enables work with a variational formulation whose associated bilinear form is coercive in space-time, thus allowing the standard Galerkin framework to be applied.